ncatlab/nlab-content/pages/2/4/9/4/4942/content.md

 * **geodesically convex** if for any two points in $C$ there exists exactly one minimizing geodesic in $X$ connecting them, and that geodesic arc lies completely in $C$

-* **strongly geodesically convex** if for any two points in $C$ there exists exactly one minimizing geodesic in $X$ connecting them, and that geodesic arc lies completely in $C$; and furthermore there exists no nonminimizing geodesic inside $C$ connecting the two points.
+* **strongly geodesically convex** if for any two points in $\overline{C}$ there exists exactly one minimizing geodesic in $X$ connecting them, and that geodesic arc lies completely in $C$, except possibly the endpoints; and furthermore there exists no nonminimizing geodesic inside $C$ connecting the two points.

 +-- {: .un_defn}
 ###### Definition